marvin-hansen/bazel_rust_example/README.md

 * **Run grpc client example:** `bazel run //grpc_client:bin`
 * **Run grpc server example:** `bazel run //grpc_server:bin`
 * **Run tokio rest example:**  `bazel run //rest_tokio:bin`

+Note, you cannot run the cross compiled binaries unless you copy them to a machine with a matching architecture i.e. ARM or x86.
+For the MUSL example, it's best to build the container image, push it to a registry, and then just use Docker to pull and run it just as you would normally do with any other container.

 ### Container